CiscoDevNet/webex-teams-archiver/README.rst

 +----------------------+-------------------+---------------------------------------------------+

-In addition, the `options` kwargs supports the following options today:
+In addition, the `options` kwargs supports the following additional options today:

 +----------------------+-------------------+---------------------------------------------------+
 | Argument             | Default Value     | Description                                       |